 Check out Australia Zoo’s Bearded Dragon!

 You’ll need a keen eye to spot these spiky, sun-loving reptiles as they have mastered the art of camouflage!
-For your chance to say g’day to these gorgeous lizards, keep your eyes peeled for our Wandering Wildlife Team or check out our lizard display.
+For your chance to say g’day to these gorgeous lizards, check out our lizard display.